mli171/Stochastic-Optimization/README.md

 Note:

 1. The L-shape method is the Bender's Decomposition in stochastic programing;
-2. Example are in another pdf file;
+2. Examples are in another pdf file;